 Portable Butane Gas Stove for Cooking

-I used to take only cold food like buns, butter, cheese, some pastry, fruit with me and then in the evening I bought some French fries or something like that, but those were not always available and sometimes I just fancied something hot to eat.
+I used to take only cold food like buns, butter, cheese, some pastry, and fruit with me.
+For dinner I often bought some French fries or other fast food.
+Those snackbars are not always available and I didn't want to eat fast food all the time.
 So I bought a one pit burner to cook my own hot meal.

 7. Cutlery and Cleaning Stuff

 You might think you don't need much when you go camping for one or two nights.
 Take it from me, if you don't have it, you sure going to miss it.